 The CDC shares that upwards of 1/3 of all older adults fall every year, and surprisingly, fewer than half of them discuss those falls with their doctors.
 When an older adult falls, even if it does not result in serious injury, he or she can develop an increased fear of falling, which can lead to limited activities, reduced mobility, reduced physical fitness, and eventually, an enhanced risk of another fall.
+However, keeping active and incorporating fall prevention exercises for seniors into your daily routine can help.

 - Leg Lifts: Raise the knee as high as your hip (if possible), using a sturdy object such as a chair to maintain balance.
 Hold the leg up for three seconds or more.